owncloud/owncloud-test-middleware/readme.md

 ### Integration with test frameworks
 The middleware service is designed to be used with gherkin test runners such as cucumber and behat.
 In order to integrate this service with the test suite, we need to find a way to capture the steps that need to be run in the middleware.
 Most test runners allow use of regex in the matching of the step definition.
-We can use any regex rule to match all the steps that need to run in the middleware. you can capture them at once and send them to the middleware service. for example, for all the steps you want to run in the middleware start them with `in the server`, then you can use regex `/^in the server (.*)$/` to capture all the steps
+We can use any regex rule to match all the steps that need to run in the middleware. you can capture them at once and send them to the middleware service. for example, for all the steps you want to run in the middleware end them with `in the server`, then you can use regex `/^(.*) in the server$/` to capture all the steps

 eg. Cucumber Integration